seanfisk/combootcha/README.md

-# Combootstrap
+# Combootcha

-A set of programs to automate my personal computing setup.
+A set of programs to bootstrap my personal computing setup.

 I had previously used these three repos to automate my setup, which use the following tools: